Yandex Cloud

 $RES_SA_ID = (yc iam service-account get --name k8s-res-sa-$FOLDER_ID --format json | ConvertFrom-Json).id

-4. Assign the service account the editor role for the folder:
+4. Assign the editor role for the folder to the service account:

 yc resource-manager folder add-access-binding \